Steadfast Wills | Lasting Power of Attorney

 The possibility of losing mental capacity can be a distressing thought and is often seen as something that does not need to be considered until the future.
 However, an LPA needs to be arranged whilst still having capacity and is best made sooner rather than later.
 Capacity could potentially be lost at any time – perhaps through an accident, a stroke or a condition such as Alzheimer’s.
 Loss of mental capacity can happen to people of any age.

-An LPA is a legal document in which you appoint others (your attorneys) to make decisions for you if you lose mental capacity in the future.
+An LPA is a legal document in which you (the donor) appoint others (your attorneys) to make decisions for you if you lose mental capacity in the future.
 By using an LPA you can choose who would make decisions for you and how those decisions may be made.

 Frequently Asked Questions